-These are the moorings beside the museum gardens in York.
-The towpath is flooded, hidden below about a metre and a half’s rise in the water level.
+In York the towpath beside the museum gardens is flooded, and the moorings are hidden below about a metre and a half’s rise in the water level.

 Alisha’s doing temp work near Sheffield until the end of June, so we’ve decided to stay there for a few weeks.
 The Tinsley Flight of 11 small locks has to be traversed to reach Sheffield.
 It didn’t start raining until we were at the penultimate lock, and the shower was heavy but quick.
 On arrival in Sheffield’s Victoria Quays there was a rainbow.

 Finally made it back to Leeds, Clarence Dock, the Royal Armouries and our winter mooring.
 We would have been here six weeks ago if it hadn’t been for the canal freezing over, so it’s great to finally arrive, tie up the boat, connect to the electric point and relax.
 This will be our home for the next few months.

 Alisha and I abandoned our narrowboat for the Christmas week during the freeze.
 If a boat isn’t lived on during winter you’re supposed to protect it against damage by winterising it.
 Good news is that on our return there were no problems, no cracked pipes or leaks, and the engine started first time.

 A week before Christmas the ice had thawed just enough to move the boat from where we’d been frozen in for two weeks.
 British Waterways phoned to say we might be able to travel back to Leeds in a couple of days, and they booked us in to travel through the staircase locks.
 Things were looking up: we might be back on our winter mooring soon.